DSTX70/Gigster-Garage-MVP/docs/USER_MANUAL.md

 ### AI Proposal Generator

-Create professional proposals with AI:
+Create professional proposals with AI that automatically incorporates your business profile:

 1. Navigate to **Proposals** page
 2. Click **"Generate with AI"**